userkamaljha/backend-project/Readme.md

-# Backend Project
+# Youtube Backend Project

-This is my backend project that help me to learn Backend.
-Its a serious Backend (Youtube Backend)
+This project is a backend implementation of a YouTube clone, built using Express.js, Mongoose, MongoDB, JWT for authentication, Multer for handling file uploads, and Cloudinary for cloud-based media storage.
+It provides robust APIs for user authentication, video uploading, storage management, and more.